 Find help with rent, housing, and utility bill assistance

-The City of Huntington West Virginia, and Cabell County, will receive almost $1 million in federal government aid to help West Virginians who are behind in their housing payments, and who may be currently experiencing homelessness.
-The state plans to work with them to quickly provide aid so they can stay in their homes, or re-house and stabilize the families if they are currently homeless.
+The City of Huntington West Virginia, and Cabell County, each and every year receive federal government aid to help West Virginians who are behind in their housing payments, and who may be currently experiencing homelessness.
+The state plans to work with them to quickly provide financial help so they can stay in their homes, or re-house and stabilize the families if they are currently homeless.
 The grants and funds can be used to provide either short or medium-term help with rent.
 The money can also be used for housing relocation and stabilization services.

-As another benefit to the federal stimulus, other assistance programs available for this funding include credit card counseling, mediation, help with paying security or utility deposits as well as energy bills, utility bill payments, moving cost assistance, and even case management is provided for eligible individuals and families who need help.
+As another benefit to the federal stimulus, other assistance programs available for this funding include credit card or debt counseling, mediation, help with paying security or utility deposits as well as energy bills, utility bill payments, or moving cost assistance.
+There is also even case management provided for eligible individuals and families who need help.